 Let’s say you get several top Gen Z job hunters excited about your organization.
 Congratulations!
 You can now choose from several candidates.
-Don’t rely on the same interviewing processes that you used for Generation X or Millennials, though, and make sure your communication fits the cultural expectations of your young applicants.
+Don’t rely on the same interviewing processes that you used for Generation X or Millennials.
+Make sure your communication fits the cultural expectations of your young applicants.
 Video interviews are a natural choice for the YouTube generation, while mobile job apps have become essential tools for reaching Gen Z candidates.

 After hiring the most promising workers, treat your Generation Z newbies like the mini-CEOs they’ve identified as since grade school.
 Give them projects and provide them with the headspace to be innovative (within certain parameters, of course).

-Besides assisting these new employees, though, you’ll also need to help other generations become accustomed to working with Gen Zers, and vice versa.
-To establish a harmonious, effective, and respectful work environment, each generation should understand what those outside their generation can bring to the table.
+Besides assisting these new employees, you’ll need to help other generations learn to work with Gen Zers, and vice versa.
+You want to establish a harmonious, effective, and respectful work environment.
+Each generation should understand what those outside their generation can bring to the table.

 You might want to have them report directly on their projects and development to Millennial managers.
 Millennials might be more accustomed than Gen Xers to providing the one-on-one supervisory style Gen Z workers prefer, and they could also be seen as more desirable supervisors.
 As one EY study discovered, 67% of Generation Z employees prefer working under Millennial managers.

 Hiring Gen Zers provides incredible opportunities for your company to make quantum leaps when it comes to connecting with a growing customer base and building a loyal workforce.
 Gen Z workers don’t just speak to their equals to earn you more credibility and business.
 They’ll also transform your organization to efficiently and effectively meet society’s rapidly changing demands.